OpenStackOnRaPi/ostackinstall/README.md

     ```

  **2. Start the cluster**

+This will restart the entire cluster and resume OpenStack operation after the cluster has been shut down.

   * Power on RPis

-  * Management host: activate the virtual environment of your Kolla-Ansible installation and run:
+  * Management host: activate the virtual environment of your Kolla-Ansible installation and resume OpenStack operation by executing:
     ```
     kolla-ansible deploy-containers -i multinode
     ```

 ### Destroy your cluster

-To reinstall your cluster in case of failure, first destroy current installation.
-To this end, it's best to stop or delete all running VM instances in the cluster and then run
+To reinstall your cluster in case of failure, first destroy current installation (this cleans RPis from all Kolla-Ansible/OpenStack artifacts).
+To this end, it's best to stop or delete all running VM instances in the cluster first and then run the command:
 ```
 kolla-ansible destroy --yes-i-really-really-mean-it -i multinode
 ```